pureskillgg/docs/docs/datascience/adx/csgo/csds/README.md

 The key requirements of DSA state you may not use the data for commercial purposes, you must attribute PureSkill.gg, and you must use the same license for any derived work.
-A ["human-readable" summary of the license][CC BY-NC-SA 4.0] is provided by Creative Commons, but this is not a substitute for the DSA.
+A ["human-readable" summary of the license][cc by-nc-sa 4.0] is provided by Creative Commons, but this is not a substitute for the DSA.

 ## Attribution